marc-st/personal-blog/src/markdown/january-books.md

 I have noticed a few things from reading the books of Buddhist teachers like Haemin Sunim and Thich Nhat Hanh: They really cut the bullshit.

 It is a breathe of fresh-air.
 Life need not be difficult.

+Ever since reading into Buddhism from these teachers, life has become beautiful, and simple.